Our New House: Starting (& ending) with the entryway

 Before, it had great bones with beautiful light fixtures and flooring, but the cool paint colour just wasn’t ma jam.

-After, I’m loving the softness of the new paint colour, SW Collonade Gray.
+After, I’m loving the softness of the new paint colour, Sherwin Williams Colonnade Gray.

-I would’ve naturally gone warmer, but seeing as this is an open layout home, I had other things to accommodate and Collonade was as warm as I could go without alienating the needs of the house (because it’s not all about me ALL of the time…just joking, it is).
+I would’ve naturally chosen a warmer paint colour for this north-facing home, but seeing as it’s open concept, I have other things to accommodate (TONS of gray carpet and quartz countertops).
+Colonnade Gray is as warm as I can go without alienating the needs of the house (because it’s not all about me ALL of the time…just joking, it is).

-I wanted a dramatic front door colour, so I chose Urbane Bronze, which is just a DEADLY dark greige with a green undertone.
-And rather than keeping it white, I chose to paint the trim around the door, adding to the impact but simplifying it at the same time.
+I wanted a dramatic front door colour, so I chose Urbane Bronze, which is a DEADLY dark greige with a green undertone.
+And rather than keeping the trim white, I painted the trim around the door, adding to the impact but simplifying it simultaneously.

-The original colour, Sherwin Williams Crushed Ice was throughout a lot of the house and looked too cool for my tastes when compounded by the (ahem) extreme northern exposure in the open layout area (which you’ll see in a few weeks).
+The original colour, Sherwin Williams Crushed Ice, was throughout much of the house and was too cool for my tastes when compounded by the (ahem) extreme northern exposure in the open layout area.

-Collonade Gray offers a softer approach and takes advantage of the little southern light that we get (only the entryway and my office, the rest is north)
+Colonnade Gray offers a softer approach and takes advantage of the little southern light that we get (only the entryway and my office, the rest is north).

 Functional and pretty, what else could a girl ask for?
 SUNSHINE, SOME FRIGGIN’ SUNSHINE PEOPLE!

-Anyway, I’m sure you can feel my angst over this house.
+Anyway, I’m sure you can feel my excitement over this house (insert sarcasm HERE).

-Again, Collonade Gray to save the day!
-However, Collonade CAN pick up a very (very) vague green undertone, which made me twitch a bit with the gray carpet (which leans to the purple side of cool).
-By lightening Collonade Gray by 25% I was able to cut back almost ALL of the green, while still having a soft, subtle, warm gray while still keeping a seamless transition from the main living area.
+Again, Colonnade Gray to save the day!
+However, Colonnade CAN pick up a very vague green undertone, which makes me twitch a bit with the gray carpet (which leans to the violet side of gray).
+HOWEVER, being an open concept, this paint colour also has to suit the kitchen countertop, fireplace tile and OTHER features – I have to make it work.
+By lightening Colonnade Gray by 25%, I was able to cut back almost ALL of the green for the sake of the carpet, while still having a soft, subtle, warm gray and a seamless transition from the main living area.

-And the funny thing is that I used to despise feature walls, but that’s because I saw so many abused ones – wrong spot, wrong colour.
+And the funny thing is that I used to despise feature walls.
+However, this is because I saw so many abused ones – wrong spot, wrong colour.
 I am, however, a HUGE fan of a well-placed, well-planned colour added to what would otherwise be a pretty booooring transition space.
-I went with BM Gibraltar Cliffs.
-I’m usually not into these types of colours, but this HOUSE is, so I tried to blend my tastes with the needs of the house – and HOT DAMN, it worked, I actually love it!
+To make an impact without going TOO far, I went with Benjamin Moore Gibraltar Cliffs…MAD LOVE!

-Before, it was just fine, but I do love my deeper colours…
+Before, the powder room was ‘just fine’, but you KNOW how I love my deeper colours…

-My office is ALSO off the entryway, but we’ll save that black beauty for another blog post – that’s right, black, just like last time!
+My office is ALSO off the entryway, but we’ll save that black beauty for another blog post (or not – hopefully, we’ll just sell this bad boy and move on).
+That’s right, a black office, just like last time!

 Looking from the front door toward the living room is a tricky shot with the light coming in.
 Out that window is the ocean view, but I definitely don’t have the skills to get that AND the interior at the same time!
 The best I have is this before shot (with my phone).

-In photos like these, it’s hard to really see the shift in paint colour as the first photo wasn’t the best quality (to say the least).
-And of course, Sir Douglas had to show up to the party, I had to kick him out of almost every shot, but I let him stay for this one.
+In photos like these, it’s hard to see the shift in paint colour as the first photo wasn’t the best quality.
+And of course, Sir Douglas has to show up to the party…

-I’d used this MASSIVE 7′ long canvas piece in our last entryway and LOVED it.
-I was so glad we had the perfect wall to accommodate it in this house too…
+I had used this MASSIVE, seven-foot canvas piece in our last entryway and LOVED it.
+I’m so glad we have the perfect wall to accommodate it in this house too…

-So there you have it – the beginning of our adventures with this house, stay tuned for the main living area in the coming weeks!
+So there you have it – the beginning of our adventures with this house; stay tuned to see whether we keep it or if there’s already a for sale sign on the lawn.

 NEED HELP WITH PAINT COLOURS?